deephaven/benchmark/docs/heap/gc-heap.md

 # Overview

-We previously documented what GC types had the fastest throughput for both Static and Incremental for the "training" benchmarks.
-G1 failed very well in these tests.
+We [previously documented](../gc/gc-report.md) what GC types had the fastest throughput for both Static and Incremental for the "training" benchmarks.
+G1 fared very well in these tests.
 Even Shenandoah fared well for 100ms cycles.
 However, these benchmarks were all run at high max Java heap (e.g. 48G).

 This study attempts to understand how well each GC uses heap for each operational category.
 The results are surprising and may necessitate changes in some of our operations.
 For example, G1 gets an extremely fragmented heap during Filter operations.
-So while it is very fast, it takes a large amount of memory compared to ZGC, which uses little memory but is much slower.
+So while it is very fast, it takes a large amount of memory compared to ZGC, which uses little memory but is slower.
 These trade-offs need to be understood so that customers, for example, could run some PQs on slower, smaller-memory workers, and others on faster, larger-memory workers.

+Notes about this analysis:
-Note: Much of the analysis that follows comes from AI parsing through JFR profiling data that was collected from Static runs for each operational category.
+- Much of it comes from AI parsing through JFR profiling data that was collected from Static runs for each operational category.
+- The tests are looking at heap pressure, meaning we run each benchmark in nearly as small a heap as possible without crashing.
+- All benchmarks read from a parquet file, so it is a factor in the heap beyond what the benchmark operations do.

 ## Filter Operations